SarthakMakhija/tech-lessons/_posts/2023-02-24-count-min-sketch.md

     }

     //initialize the source to generate seed values and set the total counters to be a power of 2
-    //if the user-specified counter is 10, we maintain a total of 16 counters source, updatedCounters := rand.New(rand.NewSource(time.Now().UnixNano())), nextPowerOf2(int64(counters))
+    //if the user-specified counter is 10, we get a total of 16 counters source, updatedCounters := rand.New(rand.NewSource(time.Now().UnixNano())), nextPowerOf2(int64(counters))

     //instantiate CountMinSketch